Yellow Sea: Climate and hydrology

 The area has cold, dry winters with strong northernly monsoons blowing from late November to March.
 Average January temperatures are -10 C in the north and 3 C in the south.
 Summers are wet and warm with frequent typhoons between June and October.
 Air temperatures range between 10 and 28 C. The average annual precipitation increases from about 500 mm in the north to 1000 mm in the south.
 Fog is frequent along the coasts, especially in the upwelling cold-water areas.

 The sea has a warm cyclone current, forming part of the Kuroshio Current, which diverges near the western part of Japan and flows northward into the Yellow Sea at a speed of less than 0.8 km/h.
 Southward currents prevail near the sea coast, especially in the winter monsoon period.

 The water temperature is close to freezing in the northern part in winter, so drift ice patches and continuous ice fields form and hinder navigation between November and March.
 The water temperature and salinity are homogeneous across the depth.
 The southern waters are warmer at 6–8 C. In spring and summer, the upper layer is warmed up by the sun and diluted by the fresh water from rivers, while the deeper water remains cold and saline.
 This deep water stagnates and slowly moves south.
 Commercial bottom-dwelling fishes are found around this mass of water, especially at its southern part.
 Summer temperatures range between 22 and 28 C. The average salinity is relatively low, at 30‰ in the north to 33–34‰ in the south, dropping to 26‰ or lower near the river deltas.
 In the southwest monsoon season (June to August) the increased rainfall and runoff further reduce the salinity of the upper sea layer.
 Water transparency increases from about 10 m in the north up to 45 m in the south.

 Tides are semidiurnal, i.e. rise twice a day.
 Their amplitude varies between about 0.9 and 3 m at the coast of China.
 Tides are higher at the Korean Peninsula, typically ranging between 4 and 8 m and reaching the maximum in spring.
 The tidal system rotates in a counterclockwise direction.
 The speed of the tidal current is generally less than 1.6 km/h in the middle of the sea, but may increase to more than 5.6 km/h near the coasts.
-The fastest tides reaching 20 km/h occur in the Myeongnyang Strait between the Jindo Island and the Korean Peninsula.
+The fastest tides reaching 20 km/h occur in the Myeongnyang Strait between Jindo Island and the Korean Peninsula.

 The tide-related sea level variations result in a land pass 2.9 km long and 10–40 m wide opening for approximately an hour between Jindo and Modo islands.
 The event occurs about twice a year, at the beginning of May and in the middle of June.
 It had long been celebrated in a local festival called "Jindo Sea Parting Festival", but was largely unknown to the outside world until 1975, when the French ambassador Pierre Randi described the phenomenon in a French newspaper.